 The Road Ahead: Smart Cities Beyond 2025

-Looking past 2025, smart cities will continue to evolve, incorporating new technologies such as quantum computing, 6G networks, and further advancements in AI.
+These will enable more sophisticated systems and greater urban efficiency.
 These innovations will allow for even more sophisticated systems and greater efficiencies in urban living.

 Final Thoughts: A New Era of Urban Living